mraji/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 How to
 ------

-* clone this repository
+- clone this repository
-* download compressed raw data
+- download compressed raw data and unzip it
-* unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
+- copy the directory 'UCI HAR Dataset' in the repo folder
-* open a R console and set the working directory to the repository root
+- Make sure working directory is set to repository folder
-* run run_analysis.R script
+- run run_analysis.R script

 In the repository root directory you find the file 'tidy_data.txt'